 With some VPNs, you have to sign up for a long-term plan before you can enjoy the benefits of a trial period.
 That’s not the case with PureVPN.

-One of the distinctive aspects of PureVPN is that the 3-day trial period is a regular paid subscription.
-You purchase an account for the 3-day period, download the client, and fire up the VPN.
+One of the distinctive aspects of PureVPN is that the 7-day trial period is a regular paid subscription.
+You purchase an account for the 7-day period, download the client, and fire up the VPN.

-When the 3 days are over, there’s no obligation to purchase a longer subscription period, and PureVPN won’t automatically roll your subscription over if you fail to cancel.
+When the 7 days are over, there’s no obligation to purchase a longer subscription period, but PureVPN will automatically subscribe you to the the annual plan that costs $5.82/month.

 What does PureVPN have to offer?